-"All mitigation measures and/or works shall be carried out in accordance with the Preliminary Ecological Appraisal (Ecology Partnership Ltd, September 2025) details contained in the as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
+"All mitigation measures and/or works shall be carried out in accordance with the details contained in the Dormouse Survey Report Version 01 (Deepdene Ecology, October 2025), Bat Survey - 2024 Activity Surveys (The Ecology Partnership, July 2025) and Preliminary Ecological Appraisal and Biodiversity Net Gain Assessment (The Ecology Partnership, September 2025), as already submitted with the planning application and agreed in principle with the local planning authority prior to determination.
+This includes the Precautionary Method Statement for [REDACTED] small mammals in Sections 4.21 and 4.22 of the Preliminary Ecological Appraisal and Biodiversity Net Gain Assessment (The Ecology Partnership, September 2025), which avoids impacts on protected species.

-This may include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
+This will include the appointment of an appropriately competent person e.g. an ecological clerk of works (ECoW) to provide on-site ecological expertise during construction.
 The appointed person shall undertake all activities, and works shall be carried out, in accordance with the approved details."